sciZer0/7/v/README.md

 In Brief<br>
 </p>

+First of all, there is **$83 trillion** in the total supply, and the supply is constantly increasing.

-Presenting the really-innovative idea of the permissionless globally-transferable token with the fixed total-supply, nevertheless, the Bitcoin blockchain will start this idea itself only in 118 years, at 2140 (explained below).
+Presenting the really-innovative idea of the permissionless globally-transferable token with the fixed total-supply, nevertheless, unfortunately, the Bitcoin blockchain will start this idea itself only in 118 years, at 2140 (*explained below*).

-Additionally, the Bitcoin blockchain has a lot of unsolvable technological and social problems being fundamental (described below).
+Additionally, the Bitcoin blockchain as a platform has a lot of unsolvable technological and social problems being fundamental (*described below*).

-This all — along with other fundamental problems of all other existing blockchains (described below) — makes it highly-hard for crypto in general to achieve mass adoption.
+This all — along with other fundamental problems of all other existing blockchains (*described below*) — makes it highly-hard for crypto in general to achieve mass adoption.

 This paper proposes an idea (set of ideas/solutions/approaches) on a blockchain protocol that might really enable mass adoption for crypto.